vijayab0311/Customer_behaviour_analysis/README.md

 •	Provided insights for improving customer retention and sales
 ________________________________________

+📌 Conclusion

+This project showcases the complete lifecycle of a data analytics project, from raw data processing to insight generation and visualization.
+It reflects real-world analyst responsibilities and demonstrates strong technical and analytical skills required for Data Analyst roles.

 📑 Report & Presentation
 •	Created a structured report summarizing findings
 •	Developed a PowerPoint presentation (Gamma)